Tag Archives: #jewishimmigrants

 Rose soon followed, and in 1968, just before Hilda’s high school graduation, her parents, youngest sister and grandmother finally obtained visas to enter the US.
 The family was finally reunited.
 Hilda’s parents purchased a small food/variety store and then a clothing store, and the entire family found happiness in the very large and tight-knit Cuban Jewish presence in Philadelphia.

-After high school, Hilda’s aunt insisted that she continue her education.
+After high school, Hilda’s aunt insisted she continue her education.
 “You are in America,” she told Hilda.
-“Women don’t rush off to get married and have babies after high-school.
+“Women don’t rush off to get married and have babies after high school.
 You need to go to college.”

 Hilda enrolled at Gratz College in the Judaic studies program.
 She worked full time during the day as a bookkeeper to help support her family and took classes at night and on Sunday.
 Because of her time in Israel, Hilda spoke fluent Hebrew and became friends with many of her Israeli classmate, along with a part-time native Philadelphian.

 Despite his estrangement from formal religion, Stuart enrolled in Gratz College part-time to further his Jewish education.
 During one of his classes, he noticed the lovely young woman who spoke fluent Hebrew.
 Intrigued by what he thought was her Israeli background, Stuart asked her out.
-On their first date, however, Hilda called her parents to alert them that she might be late coming home due to bad weather.
+On their first date, however, Hilda called her parents to alert them she might be late coming home because of the bad weather.
 “She certainly wasn’t speaking Hebrew,” said Stuart.
-It was only after that phone call that he learned about Hilda’s Cuban-Jewish background.
+It was only after that phone call he learned about Hilda’s Cuban-Jewish background.
 As a matter of fact, throughout their courtship and their marriage, Stu could not converse with Hilda’s grandmother since he never learned fluent Spanish—or Yiddish.

 After completing his masters at Drexel, Stuart began a career in biomedical engineering that took him and Hilda to Minneapolis, Baltimore, and eventually to California.
 Hilda initially stayed home to raise their two sons, Joshua and Avi.
 She eventually used her strong accounting skills in several jobs, including Stuart’s own medical device start-up company.